objy-org/platform/README.md

-# SPOO - Single Point of Object
+# SPOO - Build a platform

-A framework for building domain-specific platforms
+A dynamic framework for building custom platforms

 ## Table of Contents